dev-zeo/zeocore-lib/README.md

-Qtumcore Library
+Zeocore Library
 =======

-A pure and powerful JavaScript QTUM library.
+A pure and powerful JavaScript ZEO library.

 ## Get Started

 ```
-npm install qtumcore-lib
+npm install zeocore-lib
 ```

 ```
-bower install qtumcore-lib
+bower install zeocore-lib
 ```

 ## Security

-We're using qtumcore-lib in production, but please use common sense when doing anything related to finances!
+We're using zeocore-lib in production, but please use common sense when doing anything related to finances!
 We take no responsibility for your implementation decisions.